gruntwork-io/terragrunt/docs/_docs/02_features/units.md

 Check out the [terragrunt-infrastructure-modules-example](https://github.com/gruntwork-io/terragrunt-infrastructure-modules-example) and [terragrunt-infrastructure-live-example](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example) repos for fully-working sample code that demonstrates our recommended folder structure for successful infrastructure management.

-## Achieve immutable infrastructure patterns and atomic deployments
+## Immutable modules and atomic deployments

 With this approach, copy/paste between environments is minimized.
 The `terragrunt.hcl` files contain solely the `source` URL of the module to deploy and the `inputs` to set for that module in the current environment.
 To create a new unit, you copy an old one and update just the environment-specific `inputs` in the `terragrunt.hcl` files, which is about as close to the "essential complexity" of the problem as you can get.